 On request of the U.S. Attorney’s Office, the FBI obtained statements to the effect that Capone had attended race tracks in the Miami area, that he had made a trip to the Bahamas, and that he had been interviewed at the office of the Dade County Solicitor, where he had appeared in good health.

-On May 17, 1929, Capone and his bodyguard were arrested in Philadelphia for carrying concealed deadly weapons.
-Within 16 hours they had been sentenced to terms of one year each.
+On May 17, 1929, Capone and his bodyguard were arrested in Philadelphia, Pennsylvania, for carrying concealed deadly weapons.
+Within 16 hours, they were sentenced to one year each.
 Capone served his time and was released in nine months for good behavior on March 17, 1930.

 On February 28, 1931, Capone was found guilty in Federal Court on the Contempt of Court charge and was sentenced to six months in Cook County Jail in Chicago, Illinois.
 His appeal on that charge was subsequently dismissed.

-Meanwhile, the U.S. Treasury Department had been developing evidence on tax evasion charges.
-In addition to Al Capone, his brother Ralph “Bottles” Capone, Jake “Greasy Thumb” Guzik, Frank Nitti and other mobsters were subjects of tax evasion charges.
+Meanwhile, the U.S. Treasury Department had been developing evidence of tax evasion charges.
+In addition to Al Capone, his brother Ralph “Bottles” Capone, Jake “Greasy Thumb” Guzik, Frank Nitti, and other mobsters were subjects of tax evasion charges.

 On June 16, 1931, Al Capone pled guilty to tax evasion and Prohibition charges.
 He then boasted to the press that he had struck a deal for a 2 ½ sentence, but the presiding judge informed him he, the judge, was not bound by any deal.
 Capone then changed his plea to not guilty.

-On October 17, 1931, Capone was convicted after trial, and on November 24th, was sentenced to eleven years in federal prison, fined $50,000 and charged $7,692 for court costs, in addition to $215,000 plus interest due on back taxes.
+On October 17, 1931, Capone was convicted after trial, and on November 24th, was sentenced to eleven years in federal prison, fined $50,000, and charged $7,692 for court costs, in addition to $215,000 plus interest due on back taxes.
 The six-month Contempt of Court sentence was to be served concurrently.
 While awaiting the results of appeals, Capone was confined to the Cook County Jail.
-Upon denial of appeals, he entered the U.S. Penitentiary at Atlanta and was later sent to Alcatraz.
+Upon denial of appeals, he entered the U.S. Penitentiary in Atlanta, Georgia, and was later sent to Alcatraz. in California.

 On January 6, 1939, Capone was released from Alcatraz and transferred to Terminal Island, a Federal Correctional Institution in California.
-Finally, on November 16, 1939, Al Capone was released after having served seven years, six months and fifteen days, and having paid all fines and back taxes.
-However, his isolation from his associates and the repeal of Prohibition in January 1933 had greatly diminished his power.
+Finally, on November 16, 1939, Al Capone was released after having served seven years, six months, and 15 days and having paid all fines and back taxes.
+However, his isolation from his associates and the repeal of Prohibition in January 1933 significantly diminished his power.

-He was also suffering from paresis derived from syphilis and had deteriorated greatly during his confinement.
-Immediately upon his release, he entered a Baltimore hospital for brain treatment, and then went on to his Florida home, an estate on Palm Island near Miami.
+He also suffered from paresis derived from syphilis which had significantly deteriorated during his confinement.
+Immediately upon his release, he entered a Baltimore hospital for brain treatment and then went to his Florida home, an estate on Palm Island near Miami.